Fall in Vermont

 Rent a bike from Woodstock Sports and bike around town, alongside the Ottauquechee river, and up the trails of Mount Peg and Mount Tom.
 Or, take a short drive to Vermont’s newest lift-serviced trail park, Suicide Six Bike Park (a less than 10-minute drive) or to Killington’s mountain biking park. (about 30 minutes away).
-Electric bikes (e-bikes) are also available for rent from Hanover Adventure Tours with drop off at and pick up from our B&B.
+Electric bikes (e-bikes) are also available for rent from Hanover Adventure Tours and Vermont Bike and Brew (with drop off at and pick up from our B&B, as needed).

 Ready to bring it up a notch?
 Book a guided bike tour with Discovery Bike Tours.